LinkSpace: how it all started

 Post Navy and the birth of LinkSpace

-“This former boss of mine rang me and asked if there was software that could work for this- it needed to be able to have lots of people using it at the same time, and be very secure” explains Andy.
+“This former boss of mine rang and asked if there was software that could work for this data - it needed to be able to have lots of people using it at the same time, and be very secure” explains Andy.
 “I spent a while investigating it- this was about 2014, but I couldn’t find anything that matched his specifications.
 So I spent time inventing something, and the outcome is LinkSpace.
-LinkSpace looks a little like a table in one of its guises, and it has many uses – one is that it can be a tool for managing data when a spreadsheet isn’t sophisticated enough”.
+LinkSpace is essentially a case management system, it’s a useful tool for managing data when a spreadsheet isn’t sophisticated enough”.

 Andy’s former boss was pleased with the outcome, and the MOD took the software on, along with a number of other government departments too.
 It’s used in the Ministry of Justice and the Foreign and Commonwealth office as well as the MOD.